Health Benefits and Risks of Methylene Blue in Medicine

 Other uses of methylene blue are being investigated.
 Some experiments have been done with isolated human cells or with mice.
 While the results of these experiments are intriguing, they may or may not apply to the human body.

 - Malaria: Methylene blue was once used to fight malaria.
-It is an effective treatment, but it hasn't been popular as a preventative medicine due to its ability to color the urine and the whites of the eyes.
+It seems to have been an effective treatment, but it hasn't been popular as a medicine due to its ability to color the urine and the whites of the eyes.
 Researchers are now testing medications that contain methylene blue combined with another drug.

 - Cancer: When certain isolated cancer cells are treated with methylene blue and then exposed to light, the cells die.
 Methylene blue treatment followed by light treatment has also destroyed tumors transplanted into mice and placed under their skin.
 The observations are interesting, but they don't necessarily mean that the chemical can be used to treat human cancer.
 More research is needed.